SilentCircle/silent-phone-android/README.md

 environment that includes the Android Java SDK and the Android NDK (Native Development Kit).
 Because SilentPhone shall support Android API 10 (Gingerbread 2.3.x) make sure you also download and install the necessary SDK modules.
-Furthermore I recommend to use the Eclipse Android SDK extensions.
+Furthermore, I recommend that you use the Eclipse Android SDK extensions.

 ### Directory structure